 - Real estate investment trusts (REITs)

 Peer-to-peer lending, or P2P lending, is the act of lending money to individuals and businesses through online services that match lenders with borrowers.
 It’s an alternative to investing in debt securities.
-Several websites verify, screen, match, and facilitate the lending process, for instance, Lending Club, Funding Circle, Upstart, and Peerform,
+Several websites verify, screen, match, and facilitate the lending process including Lending Club, Funding Circle, Upstart, and Peerform,

 What do you get when you cross a subscription plan with software?
-You get software as a service.
+You get “software as a service.”
 Software as a service is a software licensing and delivery model in which software is licensed on a subscription basis.
-I subscribe monthly/annually for email marketing, video marketing, office, and grammar software.
 Building a profitable SaaS company isn’t going to happen overnight, but you might find yourself printing millions in a few years.
 Also, billions in startup capital are floating around to support your venture.

 What if you don’t have tech or programming skills?
 No problem.
 Many tech founders succeed despite not having strong tech skills, for example, Jack Ma, the founder of Alibaba.
 You can hire developers at varying prices on freelancer marketplaces like Fiverr and Upwork.

 Build an online tool and charge people to use it or build a free tool and include affiliate links.
-For example, Capitalize My Title allows you to automatically capitalize email subjects, essay, headline, and article titles.
-The site owner is a Grammarly affiliate and promotes their product with a small green button that reads, “Check My Grammar.”
+For example, Capitalize My Title allows you to automatically capitalize titles.
+The site owner is a Grammarly affiliate and promotes its product with a small green button that reads, “Check My Grammar.”

 Many people know about selling apps and how lucrative it can be.
 However, most people only consider selling apps on the Apple App Store and Google Play Store.
 Hundreds of companies’ welcome developers to sell apps including Amazon, Hootsuite, Salesforce, Shopify, and more.